-Alex Atkins was announced as Florida State’s offensive line coach on Dec.
-29, 2019.
+Alex Atkins was promoted to Florida State’s offensive coordinator on Dec.
+16, 2021.

 In his first season with the Seminoles, Atkins led a young group that blocked for a top-20 rushing offense while featuring nine different starters making up six different starting lineups in nine games.
 Robert Scott, Jr., and Maurice Smith were both recognized among the best freshmen in the country as Scott earned True Freshman All-America honors from 247Sports and Smith was named a Freshman All-American by Rivals.